 In any case, there is another major problem with this visual model: It does not lend itself to clearly convey the Polyvagal Theory’s conception of how we handle threat.

 The Polyvagal Theory & how we handle threat

 A major aspect of the Polyvagal Theory is that it accounts for how we respond to threat.
 The theory points out that, under threat, the ANS networks are activated in a specific order, ranging from most sophisticated to most primitive.
 Specifically, we first attempt to respond to threat through the ventral vagal network (social engagement).
 Then through the sympathetic network (fight or flight).
-Then, when all else fails, through the most primitive network, the dorsal vagal (freeze, “deer in the headlights”).
+Then, when all else fails, through the most primitive network, the dorsal vagal (shut-down, “deer in the headlights”).